 Talbot Heath lies largely unnoticed on the outskirts of Poole in Dorset.
-Once upon a time it formed a seamless part of the famous expanse of heathland familiar to Thomas Hardy and his contemporaries.
+Once upon a time it formed a seamless whole with the famous expanse of heathland familiar to Thomas Hardy and his contemporaries.
 Nowadays it’s sliced apart by bypass and railway to north and south, and nibbled away at by encroaching residential developments to the east and west.
 The sea of heathland has become an island here.

-Most of the locals clearly love this precious green (and brown) open space but its close proximity to human habitation regularly puts the heathland flora and fauna at risk from fire and other degradations.
+Most of the locals clearly love this precious green (and brown) open space, but its close proximity to human habitation regularly puts the heathland flora and fauna at risk from fire and other degradations.
 The effects of arson in particular, but also the predations of local cats, litter and path erosion present a considerable threat to this Ramsar and SSSI designated site.

 The local borough council in their wisdom recently approved a planning application to extend a housing development in the north, onto farmland which currently serves as a buffer between urban and heathland areas.
 This decision was controversial for several reasons, but especially because it appeared to override a government directive which prevented new developments within 400m of heathland sites.